|

 design.

-Completed, ready-to-bury, corrugated steel Mini Blast & Fallout Shelters
+Completed, ready-to-bury, corrugated steel Mini Blast & Fallout Shelters, photo's above, are available

 Comments or Suggestions: webmaster@ki4u.com